Pakistan says militants firing from Afghanistan killed four soldiers

 Afghanistan and Pakistan accuse each other of doing too little to prevent Taliban fighters and other Islamist militants from operating on their territory.

-The Pakistani army's press wing said four soldiers had "embraced Shahadat (martyrdom)" and four others had been wounded by mortars fired across the Afghan border in the 8,000 foot (2,400 meter)-high Akhandwala Pass.
+The Pakistani army's press wing said four soldiers had "embraced Shahadat (martyrdom)" and four others had been wounded by mortars fired across the Afghan border in the 8,000 foot (2,400 metre)-high Akhandwala Pass.

 "Pakistani troops befittingly responded and eliminated the group of terrorists," the statement said.